 University Honors Program

 Marquette’s University Honors Program is designed for intellectually curious, academically engaged students who want to learn in a close-knit community of their peers at the heart of a vibrant research university.
 Its broadly based, interdisciplinary curriculum addresses our most pressing contemporary challenges with cutting-edge knowledge and research and the wisdom of centuries of Jesuit values and pedagogy.
-Our Honors values and learning outcomes emphasize curiosity and open-mindedness, active listening and dialogue, breadth of learning and experience, and a commitment to equity, justice, and human rights.
+Our Honors values and goals emphasize curiosity and open-mindedness, active listening and dialogue, breadth of learning and experience, and a commitment to equity, justice, and human rights.

 The UHP offers two ways to participate in Honors: Core Honors, in which students follow an Honors version of the Marquette Core Curriculum throughout their undergraduate career; and Disciplinary Honors, in which students do Honors work in their majors.
 Students may participate in either program or both.
 Core Honors is open to incoming first-year students, who apply after being accepted to Marquette; students apply to Disciplinary Honors programs in their sophomore year.
-For more information on both programs, view our values and learning outcomes, browse our website, or contact us!
+For more information on both programs, view our values and goals page, browse our website, or contact us!

 HONORS NEWS

-Fall 2025 Honors Undergraduate
+2025 Honors Undergraduate

 Research Fair

-New Course Offering in Spring 2026
+New Course Offerings in Fall 2026

-Honors Student Highlights
+Student Highlights

 Ryan Smith was featured in Marquette Today for receiving the Fulbright Summer fellowship to study film and cinema at Lancaster University in the United Kingdom for a three-week film program.
 Read the full article here.

-Natalia Beans received the prestigious Barry Goldwater Scholarship to aid in furthering her STEM endeavors.
+received the prestigious Barry Goldwater Scholarship to aid in furthering her STEM endeavors.
 Read the full story here.

-Madelyn Filer was featured in Marquette Today for winning the 2025 Student Employee of the Year award for her position as an undergraduate research assistant with the Orthopedic and Rehabilitation Engineering Center Outreach Lab.
+was featured in Marquette Today for winning the 2025 Student Employee of the Year award for her position as an undergraduate research assistant with the Orthopedic and Rehabilitation Engineering Center Outreach Lab.
 Read the full story here.

 Sophia Halick was accepted to the Wistar Institute on the University of Pennsylvania’s campus this past summer.
 She worked in the Wistar labs doing genetics research with a focus on cancer research.